spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/configurator-state-form/README.md

-Displays configurator state form, which consist of submit button.
-Form redirects to the slot page or summary page by submitting.
+Displays a configurator state form with the "Submit" button.
+The form redirects to the slot page or summary page upon submission.